Digoxin (By injection)

 Digoxin Novaplus, Lanoxin, Lanoxin PediatricThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to digoxin or other type of digitalis.
+You should not receive it if you had an allergic reaction to digoxin or similar medicines.

 How to Use This Medicine: